arogozhnikov/demuxalot/README.md

 <img width="1434" alt="Screen Shot 2021-06-03 at 6 03 12 PM" src="https://user-images.githubusercontent.com/6318811/120730293-07cdd300-c496-11eb-8a9c-62c8b8cf9847.png">

+Remark: we used `demuxalot` internally for a number of challenging scenarios with a large biobank and low-depth sequencing, and it shines in these scenarios too.
+Actually, that's why it was created in the first place.

 ## Known genotypes and refined genotypes: the tale of two scenarios